Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/Draft of Voting Questions.md

 **Background information**

 For example, the information about the transaction of purchasing an NFT is accessible to the public, so everyone can look up the etherscan to find the purchaser address, seller address, transaction amount, transaction time, and other information about this transaction.
-With the assitance of information on Web2's social media and the usage scenario of that NFT, the identity information of the buyer might be disclosed, even though Web3's user identity information is anonymous.
+With the assistance of information on Web2's social media and the usage scenario of that NFT, the identity information of the buyer might be disclosed, even though Web3's user identity information is anonymous.

-### 2.3 When you use Web3 applications such as Metamask wallet, should it expressly inform you the way they store and process data (such as on a blockchain or centralized servers), and ask for your consent regarding it?
+### 2.3 When you use Web3 applications such as Metamask wallet, should it expressly inform you of the way they store and process data (such as on a blockchain or centralized servers), and ask for your consent regarding it?

 A. Yes